-As from 2017, Chris Short is working with other researchers in a new 4-year innovative collaborative project, LANDWISE, led by the University of Reading, which will join forces with farmers, advisors, communities and local authorities across the West Thames area to learn how different land management methods impact on flood risk.
+Since 2017, Chris Short has been working on a University of Reading led five-year innovative collaborative project, LANDWISE, which will join forces with farmers, advisors, communities and local authorities across the West Thames area to learn how different land management methods impact on flood risk.

 These natural methods, including crop choice, land preparation, building soil organic matter and tree-planting, can reduce the amount of water that runs off the land surface.
 They improve soil structure to allow more rainwater to infiltrate below ground.